Unit for the Hearing Impaired

 · Younger children tend to have an extreme language delay (Nursery children are often at the very earliest stages of language acquisition in both speech and sign, having no words – this is a common starting point).

-· At present, 13 pupils are cochlear implanted, bilaterally.
-3 wear conventional behind the ear hearing aids.
-From the Reception class up, pupils have personal listening devices supported by FM Genie radio systems, if they are capable of listening well with their own apparatus.
+· At present, 9 pupils are cochlear implanted, bilaterally.
+5 wear conventional behind the ear hearing aids.
+From the Reception class up, pupils have personal listening devices supported by Roger Touchscreen FM systems, if they are capable of listening well with their own apparatus.
 Mainstream classes and the hall are equipped with soundfield systems.

 · The primary function of the UHI is to enable pupils to access mainstream education – where possible.
 Class teachers plan and deliver curriculum based on the Foundation Stage or National Curriculum.
 ToDs liaise to moderate the curriculum to enable pupils’ access – through visual aids and functional language.
 If it is more appropriate, pupils are taught 1:1, in small groups or by Reverse Integration, alongside pre and post teaching and tutorials.